 Have you created an effective agenda?
 As the structured order of business suggests, there's nothing more important to a successful meeting than a well-planned agenda.
 At a minimum, a good agenda has a start and an end time for the meeting.
 Obviously, knowing in advance when the meeting will end requires careful planning and a review of every item on the agenda.

 Some boards also like a start and end time for each individual item.
 (See "Sample Timed Agenda") Such scheduling is a good idea if you're trying to rein in long meetings or have several controversial items to be considered.
-If you do adopt a timed agenda, realize that the start and end points are locked in.
-When the designated time for finishing an item arrives, your presiding officer announces that the allotted time has elapsed; a vote is taken if the item is for action.
+If you adopt a timed agenda, realize that the start and end points are locked in.
+When the designated time for finishing an item arrives, the presiding officer announces that the allotted time has elapsed, and a vote is taken if the item is for action.
 Obviously, you can always vote to modify a timed agenda.
 By contrast, if you don't adopt a timed agenda, any times listed next to your items of business are for guidance only.